bhk/scam/reference.md

     > (f "a" "b")
     "ab"

-When writing entirely in SCAM, you will not need to examine or otherwise deal with the compiled form of functions.
-For the sake of completeness, however, we now describe executable code and how it compiles to GNU make in the current implementation of SCAM.
-The value of `f` as described above is the string `"$1$2"`.
-This is GNU Make syntax for concatenating the first and second arguments.
-The above definition of `f` will compile to the following line in a SCAM-generated executable:

-    f = $1$2

-Typically, functions are stored in global variables, as in the example above, but functions are first class values in SCAM, so they can be passed to functions, returned from functions, and constructed without assigning them a name:

-    > f
-    "$1$2"
-    > (lambda (a b) (concat a b))
-    "$1$2"

-Given these facts -- functions are first class values, and function values are in GNU Make syntax -- one logical implication is the following behavior:

-    > ("$1$2" "a" "b")
-    "ab"

 #### Arity Checking

 When a function is called by its name, as in the `(f 1 2)` example above,